gazebosim/gz-sensors/examples/loop_sensor/README.md

 The example works with 2 types of sensors:

 * A built-in type: altimeter
-* A custom type: "double sensor"
+* A custom type: odometer

 ## Build